Robert Kazinsky: Career

 On 13 November 2012, Kazinsky joined the cast of the sixth season of the fantasy drama series True Blood, which premiered in 2013.
 That same year, Kazinsky appeared in Guillermo del Toro's science-fiction monster film Pacific Rim, as Chuck Hansen, an Australian Jaeger pilot.

 In March 2015, he was cast in the leading role in the Fox drama series Second Chance.
 His character, Jimmy Pritchard, was a murdered elderly ex-cop who is genetically brought back to life as a man in his mid-30s with unusual powers.
 The series debuted in 2016.
 Due to low ratings, it was cancelled after one series.

 Kazinsky co-starred as Orgrim Doomhammer in the fantasy adventure film Warcraft, based on the video game of the same name which was released in May 2016.
 An avid World of Warcraft player, Kazinsky credits the game with giving him self-confidence during a period in which he would be harassed and attacked by people who confused him for the Sean Slater character.

 In 2018, he appeared in the science-fiction film Mute which premiered on Netflix.
 In 2019, he had a cameo in the Marvel Cinematic Universe film Captain Marvel.

 On 17 January 2019, it was announced that Kazinsky would reprise his role of Sean Slater for a guest appearance.
 He returned to EastEnders for a brief stint which commenced on 26 April 2019.
-Kazinsky returned for a further one-off appearance in the episode broadcast on 1 November 2021.
+Kazinsky returned for two further one-off appearances, in the episode broadcast on 1 November 2021, and appeared via video call on 7 April 2022.